-It is the objective of the Solano County Treasurer to invest public funds in a manner that provides security of principal, sufficient liquidity to ensure that the specific portfolio is able to meet its cash flow needs, and generates returns consummate with the inherent risks being managed.
-This practice is generally referred to as the "SLY" principal; which is Safety, Liquidity, and Yield.
+Per Government Code 53600.5, it is the objective of the Solano County Treasurer to invest public funds in a manner that provides security of principal, and sufficient liquidity to ensure that the specific portfolio can meet its cash flow needs, and generates returns commensurate with the inherent risks being managed.
+This practice is generally referred to as the "SLY" principle, which is Safety, Liquidity, and Yield.

-Safety: Safety of principal seeks to insure the preservation of capital.
-The objective will be to manage credit risk and liquidity risk
+Safety: The safety of the principle seeks to ensure the preservation of capital.
+The objective will be to manage credit risk and market risk

-Credit risk, also known as default risk, is the risk that the issuer of a fixed income security may be unable to make timely principal and interest payments.
-This risk is mitigated through diversification, a process whereby funds are invested in multiple issuers as opposed to a single name.

-Liquidity risk is the risk that an investment will be difficult or impossible to sell at a reasonable price relative to its potential return.
-Marketability risk increases or decreases based on a number of factors including the notoriety of the debt issuer and the frequency at which they issue debt.
-The size, structure, and complexity of the particular deal, and the size of the market it is issued in are also factors that impact marketability of the security.
-Market risk is mitigated in the portfolio through the purchase and holding of securities issued by larger, more well-known, and higher rated issuers, such as the United States Treasury and Federal Agencies.
+- a) Credit risk, also known as default risk, is the risk that the issuer of a fixedincome security may be unable to make timely principal and interest payments.
+This risk is mitigated through diversification, a process whereby funds are invested in multiple issuers as opposed to a single name, and limiting investments to highly rated issuers. - b) Market risk is the risk that an investment will be difficult or impossible to sell at a reasonable price relative to its potential return.
+Market risk increases or decreases based on several factors, including the notoriety of the debt issuer and the frequency at which they issue debt.
+The size, structure, and complexity of the particular security, and the size of the market it is issued in, are also factors that impact the marketability of the security.
+Market risk is mitigated in the portfolio through the purchase and holding of securities issued by larger, more well-known, and higher-rated issuers, such as the United States Treasury and Federal Agencies.

 Liquidity: The investment pool shall remain sufficiently liquid to meet all operating requirements that may be reasonably anticipated.
-This is accomplished by purchasing securities from large, well known, and highly rated issuers.
-As well as maintaining a ladder of investment whose maturities are timed to match the historical needs of depositors.
-This includes structuring the ladder to provide additional maturities in summer months when cash demands exceed deposits.
+This is accomplished by purchasing securities from large, well-known, and highly-rated issuers, as well as maintaining a ladder of investments whose maturities are timed to match the historical needs of depositors.
+This includes structuring the ladder to provide additional maturities in the summer months when cash demands exceed deposits.
 The Treasury Pool also maintains cash balances in several Money Market and Money Market-like instruments including the Local Agency Investment Fund.

-Yield: The Treasury Pool shall be managed with the objective of maintaining a rate of return commensurate with the risk through various budgetary and economic cycles.
-Taking into account prevailing interest rates, liquidity needs as described above, and the limits on the types of securities the Treasury Pool is authorized to purchase.
+Yield: The Treasury Pool shall be managed with the objective of maintaining a rate of return commensurate with the risk through various budgetary and economic cycles, taking into account prevailing interest rates, liquidity needs as described above, and the limits on the types of securities the Treasury Pool is authorized to purchase.

 A prudent balancing of liquidity needs results in an investment return for Treasury pool participants that is higher, under most conditions, than that which would be available to them in an overnight investment.
 However, as a consequence of purchasing longer maturity investments with higher yields, the yield on the Treasury Pool can be expected to lag changes in market interest rates.
-The result is a buffered Treasury Pool yield that moves slowly and steadily in the direction of market rates, while providing higher long-term rates of return, and an increased ability to forecast depositor yields for budgetary purposes.
+The result is a buffered yield on the Treasury Pool that is expected to move in the direction of market rates and provide the added advantage of revenue stability for budget purposes.